 Results

 After you’ve made the final display, the first thing you should do is perform a sanity check.
 Make sure that the rectangles are within the allowed latitude and elevation limits, and that they appear to be in smooth terrain.
-Likewise, the output for the peak-to-valley and standard deviation statistics, shown in Figures 7-14 and 7-15, respectively, should match the constraints and broadly agree.
+Likewise, the rectangles based on the peak-to-valley and standard deviation statistics, shown in Figures 7-14 and 7-15, respectively, should match the constraints and mostly pick the same rectangles.

-If you look carefully, you’ll notice that the rectangles in Figures 7-14 and 7-15 don’t perfectly overlap.
+As noted previously, the rectangles in Figures 7-14 and 7-15 don’t perfectly overlap.
 That’s because you’re using two different metrics for smoothness.
 One thing you can be sure of, though, is that the rectangles that do overlap will be the smoothest of all the rectangles.

 While all the rectangle locations look reasonable in the final display, the concentration of rectangles on the far west side of the map is particularly encouraging.
-This is the smoothest terrain in the search area, and your program clearly recognized it (Figure 7-17).
+This is the smoothest terrain in the search area (Figure 7-17), and your program clearly recognized it.